-Students will be permitted to play in the designated play areas during their recess time under the supervision of an adult.
+Students will be permitted to play in the designated play areas during their recess time under an adult's supervision.
 No toys or other items brought from home are allowed on the playground.
 In addition, no food or drink may be consumed on the playground.
 Only students enrolled in the Extended Day Program are allowed on the playground and parking lot area after school.